 By the second song, “I’m on the Lamb but I Ain’t No Sheep,” I was completely stunned.
 Electrified.
 The songs sounded like nothing I’d heard before, rocking hard but…different, with mysterious musical twists and turns and impenetrable yet evocative lyrics about motorcycle gangs, Canadian Mounties, silverfish imperatrix, cities on flame – all set to the beat of roaring guitars and Buck Dharma’s astounding lead playing.
 He was rocking but wasn’t playing the usual weedly-weedly rock guitar clichés of the day – it was a far more inventive and virtuosic style.
 I was hooked.

-The article noted that the band members lived on Long Island.
+Some months later, an article in Long Island newspaper Newsday profiled the band, and noted that the band members lived on Long Island.
 Hmmm.
 I took out the Suffolk County phone book and looked for their names; Eric Bloom, Allen Lanier, Albert Bouchard, Joe Bouchard…Donald Roeser.
 There was the listing.
 And a phone number!
 Could that be the Donald Roeser?
 Not a common name…maybe I could just call him up and find out!

 But I didn’t have the nerve.
 I was a shy kid and thought, you didn’t just call Rock Stars up.
 So…I wrote him a letter, on that lined paper that school kids use.
 I told him how much I liked his playing and the band’s music.
 I didn’t even know if it was getting to the right person.